About This Chapter

 1. Formation of the Earth: Theories

-In this lesson, the theory of how the planet Earth formed will be discussed.
-This includes looking at how it differentiated into three layers, how it formed its atmosphere, water, and land features, and how it continues to evolve today.
+The planet Earth has over 4 billion years of existence and its existence derives from interstellar dust and gas.
+Explore the theories that explain how the planet Earth was formed, including how it differentiated into three layers, how it formed its atmosphere, water, and land features, and how it continues to evolve today.

 2. Earth's Location in the Solar System